AlexDatTr/Ecommerce_Project/starting_with_question.md

-**Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
+# Question 1: Which cities and countries have the highest level of transaction revenues on the site?**

-SQL Queries:
+## SQL Queries:
 	--top 3 citis with higest revenue
 	SELECT 	city	AS	city,
 		country	AS	country,
 		SUM(productprice*productquantity) AS	totalcity
 	FROM public.cleaned_data
 	GROUP BY	city, country
 	HAVING	SUM(productprice*productquantity) > 0
 	ORDER BY	SUM(productprice*productquantity)	DESC
 	LIMIT 3;

 	--top 3 countries with higest revenue
 	SELECT 	country	AS	country,
 		SUM(productprice*productquantity) AS	totalcountry
 	FROM public.cleaned_data
 	GROUP BY	country
 	HAVING	SUM(productprice*productquantity) > 0
 	ORDER BY	SUM(productprice*productquantity)	DESC
 	LIMIT 3;

-Answer:	Top 3 citis with higest revenue:	https://drive.google.com/file/d/1nrMftZXLk5HFhYhVbZCBIe8WsZJ2bZxH/view?usp=sharing
-	Top 3 countries with higest revenue:	https://drive.google.com/file/d/1vMrauD8dOD99c6-4YIDWLf3klL7gKQV0/view?usp=sharing The two queries calculated the higest revenue cities and countries by calculate the total revenue(productprice*productquantity) from all the transactions in each city and country
+## Answer: The two queries calculated the higest revenue cities and countries by calculate the total revenue(productprice*productquantity) from all the
+ transactions in each city and country
+## Answer table:
+- Top 3 citis with higest revenue:	https://drive.google.com/file/d/1nrMftZXLk5HFhYhVbZCBIe8WsZJ2bZxH/view?usp=sharing
+- Top 3 countries with higest revenue:	https://drive.google.com/file/d/1vMrauD8dOD99c6-4YIDWLf3klL7gKQV0/view?usp=sharing